HIVERY/spin_the_wheel/README.md

-# Spin the Wheel
+# Spin the Wheel - version 1.1

 ![wheel.png](https://github.com/HIVERY/spin_the_wheel/blob/master/wheel.png)

 Objective: implement a browser interface that
 - allows the user to spin a wheel
-- displays the results of the last 5 spins
+- predicts the next result
+- tracks prediction accuracy over time

 ## _Main points_
 - the wheel contains the numbers 1 to 10, in any order
 - to spin the wheel, the user can drag the mouse, or use a touchscreen gesture
-- after each spin, the wheel should slow down and stop, with the marker pointing at a single number
+- after each spin, the wheel slows down and stops, with the marker pointing at a single number

+## _Unit tests_
+- please include unit tests
+- you should have at least 50% test coverage

+## _Important_
+- copy the version number (of this challenge) into your README file

-When you finish, please send us the link to your github repo, so we can evaluate it.
+When you finish, send us the link to your github repo, so we can evaluate it.
 We need to be able to run your code (on a Mac or Linux machine) by following these steps:
 ```
 1) git clone <your project>
 2) cd <your project>